-This tour focuses on a west to east route and gives you the opportunity to connect with local people, monks, and school children.
+This tour focuses on a west-to-east route and allows you to connect with local people, monks, and schoolchildren.
 This tour is not a race and we will ensure that the cycling pace is neither too hard nor too easy.
 We will provide a support vehicle, a licensed and experienced guide/mechanic throughout the tour.
 This tour is perfect for small groups or a family looking for an unforgettable holiday.

 - Accommodations in 3 star category

 - English speaking Bhutanese Tour Guide/Leader

 - Domestic Airfare Bumthang to Paro

 - Sightseeing with entrance fees to all monuments

 - Flights into and out of Bhutan (Can be arrange by us)